taran-pierce/caddolakebayoutours/README.md

-# caddolakebayoutours `3.0.0`
+# caddolakebayoutours `6.0.0`
-Caddo Lake Boat Tours website built in React.
+Caddo Lake Boat Tours website built in React using NextJS.

 ## Setup for development
 * `git clone https://github.com/taran-pierce/caddolakebayoutours.git`
+* cd into repo and run `npm install`
 * `npm run dev` - Compiles the site and starts the dev server
 * Pages are all located in `/pages/`
 * Components are located in `/components/`